M4nw3l/pythonista-jscore-runtime/README.md

 A `wasm_process` instance is intended to be interchangable and be same equivalent to `subprocess` based execution as can be observed in Python WebAssembly framework implementations inteded for desktop which perform execution on the system directly running a self contained runtime command program like [Wasmtime](https://github.com/bytecodealliance/wasmtime) and [Wasmer](https://github.com/wasmerio/wasmer).
 Except using JavaScriptCore as the WebAssembly interpreter and execution engine.

 Processes contain a reference to their `wasm_module` code and a `wasm_env` instance representing the isolated process environments system state.
 A `wasm_env` provides access to memory, representations of standard streams `stdin`, `stdout` and `stderr`, program arguments, environment variables and the filesystem alongside tracking file descriptors.
-It used to hold and bridge the process memory and system state between Wasm and Python via WebAssembly system interface implemented as `wasm_component`Python class instances.
+It is used to hold and bridge the process memory and system state between Wasm and Python via `wasm_component`Python class instances, which represent interfaces / components provided by the runtime for implementing platform/system specific functionality.
+In this case as Python with Pythonista as the 'host' / 'target' platform/system.

 Isolated process environments provided by `wasm_env` instances have the following interface.